Payment is encrypted and safely processed using a SSL protocol.

 The extraordinary Sossusvlei sand dune area, is the most scenic one in the Namib Desert.
 These dunes have an intense orange tone, due to the high percentage of iron contained in the sand, and stand out for its height.
 Many of them are more than 650 feet (200 meter) high, while the most famous one, known as ‘Big Daddy’, is around 1,250 feet (380 meter) high.

 Due to the exceptional beauty of the area, we will stay the whole day photographing it.
 On it, we’ll find countless opportunities to capture extraordinary pictures.
 We’ll be searching for different compositions, and we’ll try to be as creative as possible playing with the lines, contrasts, tones and textures.
 At the same time, it is possible to spot the Oryx, an African antelope native to Namibia.

 For sunset, we will get to the most photogenic dunes, trying to capture them again under these special conditions of light.
 Then, we’ll check the possibility of staying in the dunes for a night session, before gettin back to the lodge to sleep.

-We’ll wake up early for getting again to the sand dunes, in order to photograph one more sunrise in the area.
+We’ll wake up early to head again to the sand dunes, for another sunrise photo session in the area.
 Again, we’ll be capturing the wonderful sceneries in the area under the lovely golden light.

 We will also photograph the beautiful ponds in the area, known as ‘vleis’, created because of the floods.
 This ponds, once they get dry up, acquire a magical white tonality, due to the great saline concentration.
 The combination of these whites from the dry ponds, the lovely oranges in the dunes, and the intense blue skies, will be perfect for our photographic purposes.